 6. 'Frost/Nixon'

 ersal PicturesI knew nothing about the Nixon versus Frost interviews until I watched this movie.
 Now I feel better versed about the disgraced ex-President as a fallen world leader and as a man who had to deal with being run out of office (something he brought on himself) and forced to live out his life away from the world of politics.
 Directed by Ron Howard and adapted for the screen by Peter Morgan (who wrote the stage play the feature film's based on), Frost/Nixon isn't just about politics and that's what makes it so fascinating.
-More on 'Frost/Nixon'Read Review
+More on 'Frost/Nixon'Read Review7.
+'In Bruges'

 cus FeaturesDid you see In Bruges in theaters?
 You didn't?
 You are not alone.
 But it's out on DVD now so put it in your Netflix queue or run to the store and find out what you've been missing.
 Colin Farrell and Brendan Gleeson play hitmen sent to cool off on vacation in Bruges after a job goes horribly wrong.
 While the film's a little violent, it's also absolutely hilarious and features the best performance of Farrell's career.
 It's a shame it was released early on in 2008.
-Had it hit theaters in the fall, In Bruges might have stood a chance at earning a spot on more Top 10 lists and maybe even an award or two.More on 'In Bruges'
+Had it hit theaters in the fall, In Bruges might have stood a chance at earning a spot on more Top 10 lists and maybe even an award or two.More on 'In Bruges'8.
+'Milk'

 Another bit of American history I wasn't familiar with prior to seeing a feature film on the subject, Milk chronicles Harvey Milk's rise from a small business owner to being the first openly gay man elected to office in California.
 Milk marks the feature film writing debut of Dustin Lance Blank who, with this film, announces himself as a screenwriter to watch.
 Blank condenses Milk's life without marginalizing the man and director Gus Van Sant shows considerable restraint in handling the subject matter.
 Loaded with terrific performances (Sean Penn, James Franco, Josh Brolin and Emile Hirsch are real standouts), Milk is a thoroughly engaging, thought-provoking story that hopefully will be the fodder of conversations for days after viewing.More on 'Milk'